Bechyně: History

 The area of today's town was settled in the prehistoric era.
 The oldest evidence of settlement in this area comes from late Bronze Age (c.
 1800–1600 BC).
 In the 8th or 9th century, a Slavic gord was built here.

 The first written mention of Bechyně is from around 1120 from Chronica Boemorum, when there was written about settlement of the Bechyně gord in 993.
-In 1268, Bechyně was boughts by King Ottokar II of Bohemia, who decided to have a stone castle built here.
+In 1268, Bechyně was bought by King Ottokar II of Bohemia, who decided to have a stone castle built here.
 In 1323, King John of Bohemia promoted the market village around the castle to a town, redefined its borders and have the fortification built.

 In 1422 and then again in 1428, the town was conquered and burned down by the Hussites.
 From 1340 to 1569, the town was alternately owned by various aristocratic families, including Sternbergs and Schwambergs.
 In 1569, Bechyně was acquired by Peter Vok of Rosenberg, under whose rule the town experienced a renaissance boom and the reconstruction of the castle.
 In 1596, Peter Vok sold Bechyně to Adam of Sternberg.

 Bechyně was damaged and looted during the Thirty Years' War.
 The town recovered and grew up to the north.
 In the 18th century, it developed to a spa town.

+The town of Bechyn, Minnesota, was probably established by people from Bechyně who emigrated to the United States to work there.